alec-ng/portfolio-blog/src/components/scrapbook-editor/docs/plugins.md

 ### Attributes and Controls

+- If using auto generated controls, attribute types supported:
+  - date
+  - text
+  - number
--
+  - checkbox

-- Type "file" is not supported
+* Type "file" is not supported
-- Base Attributes and Variation attributes can share the same name (i.e. baseAttr.name1 + variationAttr.name1 is fine, as well as variation1Attr.name1 + variation2Attr.name1)
+* Base Attributes and Variation attributes can share the same name (i.e. baseAttr.name1 + variationAttr.name1 is fine, as well as variation1Attr.name1 + variation2Attr.name1)

 ### Variations